munificent/craftinginterpreters/book/local-variables.md

 the compiler doesn't get stuck in a loop.

-Executing a block simply means executing the statements it contains, one after the other, so there isn't much to this.
+Executing a block simply means executing the statements it contains, one after the other, so there isn't much to compiling them.
 The semantically interesting thing blocks do is create scopes.
 Before we compile the body of a block, we call this function to enter a new local scope:

 ^code begin-scope

 In order to "create" a scope, all we do is increment the current depth.
 This is certainly much faster than jlox which allocated an entire new HashMap for each one.
-Given `beginScope()`, you can probably guess what `endScope()` does:
+Given `beginScope()`, you can probably guess what `endScope()` does.

 ^code end-scope